somair/hc_book_swap/known_issues.md

 # Known Issues

-- Implement captcha to register/login/add/edit
+- Add captcha to login page
+- Add password reset view
 - Need to implement pagination and figure out how to do it with client-side filtering
 - Form input button - fix styling
 - Style checkboxes